-I was very excited about this unit!
-I’d had so many ideas floating about in my head with regards to one day making them into a unit study.
+I was very excited about this Grimm’s Fairy Tales – Cinderella unit!
+I’d had so many ideas floating about in my head to one day making them into a unit study.
 None had ever come to fruition.
 Now, though, seemed the perfect time to resurrect them.
-The older ones and I were studying the 19th century together and it was in the early nineteenth century that the Brothers Grimm produced their well-known fairy tales.
-It was the perfect time to take a few weeks to study them and see what we could learn along the way.
+The older ones and I were studying the 19th century together.
+It was in the early nineteenth century that the Brothers Grimm produced their well-known fairy tales.
+It was the perfect time to take a few weeks to study them.
 This week we focused on Cinderella.

 I read aloud the complete collection of Grimm’s Fairy tales (original version).
-I was very interested to read the original Cinderella which didn’t contain even a mention of a Fairy Godmother, and the wicked step mother was so wicked she instructed her daughters to cut off first their toes and then their heels in order to fit into the shoe!
+I was very interested to read the original Cinderella which didn’t contain even a mention of a Fairy Godmother.
+Oh, and the wicked step mother instructed her daughters to cut off first their toes then their heels in order to fit into the shoe!

-It was very interesting to hear A8 comment that she preferred the original version because it seemed far more likely that birds would fly down with a ball gown for Cinderella than a Fairy Godmother magic one out of thin air (!)
+It was very interesting to hear A8 comment that she preferred the original version.
+Her reasoning?
+It seemed more likely that birds would fly down with a ball gown for Cinderella than a Fairy Godmother magic one out of thin air!

 I have a lovely set of picture books which are simple retellings of the well-known stories.
 Whilst they will hear the originals read aloud by me, I will be expecting A8 to read these picture books to herself during quiet time.